und die italienisch-afrikanische Fusion in den 1980er und 1990er Jahren

 "It is enough to listen to certain of the protagonists or read through their writings (for example Eugenio Miccini’s Opere africane) in order to understand that these visits were very similar to periods of initiation into happiness, in other words into another and new way of working.
 Of course, in all of this - on the beach or in bed, eating or working - there is to be found the best way of knowing Sarenco the African and his most important lessons."8

 The invited artists were close to movements like Neo-Futurism, Fluxus and Visual Poetry.
 The commonality lay in the freedom of expression, political content and addressing real daily life with a Dada attitude.
 Above all else, the interplay between various disciplines such as magazines, performance, film, the creation of networks and collaborative work was decisive.9 In the period considered here, Kenyan art showed qualities that dovetail perfectly with Sarenco’s concept of art: it had a strong symbolic and mythical imagery, expressionist and naive traits, but at the same time was highly political, often satirically commenting on political events.
 It referred to corruption, food shortage, industrial dumping or urban and rural life.
-The visual narration and concrete prose was more pronounced than in art from West Africa, and painting was more of a means of implementation than dealing with painting itself.10 Most artists Sarenco had a certain interests who represented a kind of originality, in the sense of integrating modern elements or even inventing new styles, as for example Sunday Jack Akpan´s cement tomb sculptures, dealing with new materials and new topics.
-Richard Onyango of Malindi Artist’s Proof like many self taught artists has paid attention to buses, cars and other symbols of modernity but his signature paintings are a series about a white woman called Drosie, and his brief involvement with her.
-The patronage has exposed the artist to a new experience, the intervention has even been crucial to his artistic repertory and ultimately.
+The visual narration and concrete prose was more pronounced than in art from West Africa, and painting was more of a means of implementation than dealing with painting itself.10 Sarenco had a certain interest in artists who represented a kind of originality, in the sense of integrating modern elements or even inventing new styles, as for example the Nigerian Sunday Jack Akpan with his cement tomb sculptures, dealing with new materials and new topics.
+Richard Onyango of Malindi Artist’s Proof like many self taught artists has paid attention to buses, cars and other symbols of modernity but his signature paintings are a series about a white woman called Drosie and the observation of her life in the tourist resorts of Malindi.
+The patronage has exposed the artist to a new experience and the intervention with Sarenco has been essential for his artistic style and repertory.
 Another major artist of Malindi Artist’s Proof Cheff Mwai worked with photography, a medium just about to being recognized by local artists as an artistic tool around this time.
 The Italian curator Achille Bonito Oliva, famous for his seminal work providing a dogmatic superstructure for Arte Povera, La Transavanguardia Italiana, became an important collaborator of Sarenco’s, in retrospect, he explains the emerging interest in African art as a transavantgarde movement that has its roots in the multicultural idea of the 1980s.
 The authenticity and originality of self-taught artists such as Esther Malangu from South Africa, Kivuthu Mbuno from Kenya or Seni Camara from Senegal, all without contact with Western academies and workshops, correspond to Oliva’s ideal of a simple but spirited African art.11

 Networks and art for export